-Our first goal is to eliminate, as much as possible, the chance of anyone with COVID-19 entering our office.
+Our first goal is to eliminate, as much as possible, the chance of anyone with known or suspected COVID-19 from entering our office.
 Therefore, we are screening all patients by phone prior to their appointment and then again once they arrive for their appointment before they enter the practice.
-We are also screening all dental team members before they are allowed to come to work each day and our team members have all recently been tested for COVID-19.
-Additionally, we will take the temperature of all patients and dental team members prior to their entering the practice.
+This includes taking temperatures to check for fever.

 For the time being we will also be adapting dental treatment to minimize the use of dental instruments and equipment that may create a mist of water in or around a patient’s mouth that could spread saliva or respiratory droplets to the dental providers.
 If the use of such equipment is necessary, we will be using high volume aerosol suctions and barriers like rubber dams when appropriate for certain procedures.

 Additionally, our facility has been outfitted with high volume intra-oral and extra-oral suction equipment for use during dental procedures, sneeze barriers at the front desk, and HEPA 13 air purification units in all treatment rooms.
 And of course we are using high-level hospital-grade surface disinfectants that are approved for killing the virus that causes COVID-19.
 All dental team members are wearing appropriate PPE including face shields and N95 respirators during patient care.